Last Updated on January 21, 2021

 The official languages of Morocco are Arabic and Berber.
 French is also spoken in the larger cities.

 I traveled in November, which was generally nice, although cold at night in the cities at higher altitudes.
-Beware of traveling during the summer months – the temperatures can easily be over 100F.
+Be aware that travel in the summer months can be difficult: temperatures easily reach 100F.
+Because of the varied landscapes, Morocco’s weather is different in each region, so be sure to check the different stops of your trip separately.

 The starting point of my trip was Casablanca.
 Because the itinerary included only one night there, I planned to arrive a day early; unfortunately, my first flight was cancelled and I couldn’t catch up to the other connections.
 So I arrived on the same flights the following day, but still in plenty of time to meet my group that night.